uwin/Ticket-Booking-JavaFX/README.md

 # ticket-booking-system-javaFX
- creating a train ticketbooking system using javafx
+ creating a train ticketBooking system using javafx